-- CO1: Understand the poetic devices such as allegory, metaphor, and rhyme. - CO2: Deliberate in depth Jacobian, Metaphysical poetry. - CO3: Deliberate the details of Chaucer to Milton poetry. - CO4: Understand the characteristics of sonnets of Sidney, Spenser and Surrey. - CO5: Explain the characteristics of sonnets of Sidney, Spenser and Surrey.
+- CO1: Understand the poetic devices such as allegory, metaphor, and rhyme. - CO2: Deliberate in depth on Jacobian, Metaphysical poetry - CO3: Deliberate the details of Chaucer to Milton poetry - CO4: Understand and deliberate the characteristics of sonnets of Sidney, Spenser and Surrey

-- 1. Background $-14^{th}$ Century -1658
+- 1. Background -14^{th} Century -1658

 - 2. Renaissance, Reformation, Puritan Upsurge

 - 3. Jacobean, Metaphysical School